SonntagK/JuMPContainerBenchmarks/README.md

 # Motivation

 I just started using Julia/JuMP a few weeks ago and will have to use it to create and optimize linear models.
-Because I do not know which container types are the best for obtimization variables, coefficients and constraint respectively, which of the optimizers with acadmic license works the best and in general which options I should use, I have created some modules to help me perform benchmarks and save them in a readable form.
+Because I do not know which container types are the best for the optimization variables, coefficients and constraints respectively, which of the optimizers work the best and in general which options I should use, I have created some modules to help me perform benchmarks and save them in a readable form.

 # Src